Matching Wilson flow time for calculating the topological charge density and the pseudoscalar glueball mass in quenched lattice QCD: The matching parameter and the matching flow time of the Wilson flow

-In Fig. \ref{xi_diff}, the matching parameter results obtained by comparing the topological charge density calculated using the SMP method with that calculated using the Wilson flow method are presented.
+In Fig. \ref{xi_diff-1} and Fig. \ref{xi_diff-2} of Appendix \ref{app-A}, the matching parameters and the matching Wilson flow time for the comparison between the topological charge density calculated using the SMP method (different parameters $(d,\text{mode})$) with the gluonic definition of the topological charge density at different Wilson flow times are presented.
 The results indicate that as the number of SMP source vectors increases, the value of the matching parameter $\text{\ensuremath{\Xi_{AB}}}$ also increases.
+This is expected, as increasing the number of SMP source vectors reduces the error in the SMP method.
 However, even when the number of SMP source vectors exceeds the source vector count at the parameters $(4,2)$, the increase in the matching parameters is no longer significant.
-This suggests that the parameters $(4,2)$ in the SMP method are sufficient for calculating the matching parameters when comparing the SMP method with Wilson flow.
-Additionally, the proper flow time remains essentially constant, regardless of variations in the parameters (d, mode) within the SMP method.
-The proper flow time in the calculation of topological density in the gluonic definition can be obtained from the matching procedure.
+This suggests that the SMP method with parameters $(4,2)$ can be used to determine the matching Wilson flow time for calculating the topological charge density in the gluonic definition.
+Additionally, the matching Wilson flow time remains essentially constant, regardless of variations in the parameters $(d,\text{mode})$ within the SMP method.
+The matching Wilson flow time in the calculation of topological density in the gluonic definition can be obtained from the matching procedure.
 All results indicate that choosing the parameters $(4,2)$ in the SMP method is a good option when selecting a benchmark to determine the matching parameter $\Xi_{AB}$.